jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Outputs.md

-This page describes the VERPAT inputs (including definitions) and outputs by module.
-For descriptions focused on a single part of the VERPAT model, see:
+The VERPAT inputs (including definitions) and outputs are described in the following pages:

   - [Inputs and parameters](VERPAT-Inputs-and-Parameters)
   - [Modules and Outputs](VERPAT-Modules-and-Outputs)